ARM-software/perf-libs-tools/README.txt

 ---DGEMM calls---

 ./process-dgemm.sh <input files>
-    This produces summary information about DGEMM calls made in an application.
+    This produces summary information about ?GEMM calls made in an application.

     Input: One or more /tmp/armplsummary_<pid>.apl files.
     Output: /tmp/armpl.dgemm